grantgasser/autonomous-vehicles-mlagents-unity/README.md

   - Ultrasonic: usually short distance
   - Radar: like an echo but with radio waves (long wave lengths on electromagnetic spectrum) instead of sound waves
   - [Autonomy pres](https://www.youtube.com/watch?v=HM23sjhtk4Q)
-  - Elon Musk doesn't like Lidar
+  - Elon Musk says Lidar is too expensive, doesn't provide enough extra benefit
   - Karpathy: Can annotate video using a sensor like radar ("this car you're seeing in front of you in this box is 17m away"), train neural network on that
-  - self-supervised way of learning depth with video: just be consistent in all predictions (no targets)
+  - Self-supervised way of learning depth with video: just be consistent in all predictions (no targets)
-  - images/video contain are much more information rich (lidar can't tell you the difference between plastic bag or tire)
+  - Images/video are much more information rich (lidar can't tell you the difference between plastic bag or tire)
-  - radar can go thru fog, dust, snow, rain, etc. where lidar isn't great; lidar (_light detection and ranging_) uses ultraviolet, visible, or near infrared light to image objects
+  - Radar can go thru fog, dust, snow, rain, etc. where lidar isn't great; lidar (_light detection and ranging_) uses ultraviolet, visible, or near infrared light to image objects
-  - detection is best outside/away from visual spectrum
+  - Detection is best outside/away from visual spectrum
   - Elon: high precision GPS maps are a really bad idea
+  - Tesla built own full self-driving chip (FSD) specially designed to process images quickly through convolutional neural network

-### NVIDIA Self-driving software
+### NVIDIA Self-driving software with paper
+* Similar to our project
 * [Conv Net](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) approach: imitate driver
 * Input: Images, Targets: (wheel angle)

-## Tentative Plan
+## Project Plan
-* Considering **behavorial cloning** or **curriculum learning** to assist the learning process
 * Part 1: lane keeping with RL agent, after trained, collect images (1-8 cameras) with associated wheel angle and acceleration
-* Part 2: Conv Net (TF); Input: Images collected from RL agent and (our driving), Targets: (wheel angle, acceleration, etc.)
+* Part 2: Conv Net in TensorFlow, connect to Unity environment with [Python API](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md)
+  - Input: Images collected from RL agent and (our driving)
+  - Targets: (wheel angle, torque, ...)
 * Stretch goal: Use lidar (or radar) and add several RL agents